August 7, 2017 by Sarah Gillie

 - find objects/pictures that start with __

-- sort object/pictures/words into groups with the same initial, middle or final sound
+- sort objects/pictures/words into groups with the same initial, middle or final sound

 - say a word with the same initial, middle or final sound